Support Information

 Branch Support Status

-Following table provides the support status for Botan branches as of February 2023.
-Any branch not listed here is no longer supported.
-Dates in the future are approximate.
+Following table provides the support status for Botan branches, as of July 2023.

 Branch